Last Updated | October 10, 2022

 Analytics makes it easy to figure out how the app is doing in the market and solve issues that reduce user retention rates.

 EHR System Integration

-To do a thorough evaluation of a patient’s condition, doctors need access to patient medical records, previous prescriptions, and test records.
+To do a thorough evaluation of a patient’s condition, doctors need access to the patient medical records, previous prescriptions, and test records.